mateeeeeee/Ola/README.md

 ## Syntax
 The translation unit, at the top level, consists of import statements and global declarations.
 All the import statements must be at the top of the file.
 If the global declaration is extern, it means it's defined somewhere else.
 If not, it can be either private or public.
-By default, both function and variable declarations are private.
+By default, all declarations are private.
 Private declarations are not visible outside of the translation unit in which they are defined.
+There are 5 different declarations that can be found in global scope:
+	- Function
+	- Variable
+	- Class
+	- Enum
+	- Alias
+Other types of declarations that can be be found in non-global scope are: variable, alias, field, method, enum member and function parameter.

 ### Import statement
 Import statement has a following grammar:
 ```
 <import-declaration> ::= import <import_identifier>;
 <import_identifier> ::= <identifier>{.<identifier>}*
 ```
-If the file specified by `<import_identifier>` exists, it will check all the global declarations of that file translation unit, and for every public declaration, add the extern declaration to a file that's importing it.
+If the file specified by `<import_identifier>` exists, all the public global declarations will get imported.
+Depending on the type of declaration, the imported declaration will be different.
+For example, imported variables and functions:

 File `util/math.wv`